Today's History Trivia for February 4

 1949 Michael Beck American actor.
 TV: Houston Knights (Sgt.
 Levon Lundy).

 1948 Frank Wills d.
-2000 security guard.
+2000 American security guard.
 He uncovered the Watergate break in when he noticed tape on a door at the Democratic National Committee headquarters.
 He played himself in the movie All the President's Men.

 1948 Alice Cooper (Vincent Furnier), American singer.
 Music: I'm 18 (1971) and Schools Out (1972, #1).